 Windhoek counts amongst the more quaint and remote capital cities on the continent.
-Surrounded by vast stretches of desert and inhospitable mountains, Windhoek is nevertheless located within the heart of the country and serves as the perfect gateway to Namibia's top travel destinations.
+Surrounded by vast stretches of desert and barren mountains, Windhoek is nevertheless located within the heart of the Country and serves as the perfect gateway to Namibia's top travel destinations.

-At 22 400 KM2 Kafue National Park is Zambia's largest conservation area.
-This sprawling wilderness hosts captivating eco-systems like riverine forests and tremendous stretches of grassland.
-Busanga Plains is the most sought-after region, and famous for its particularly bold lions.
+At 22 400 KM2, Kafue National Park is Zambia's largest conservation area.
+This sprawling wilderness hosts captivating ecosystems like riverine forests and tremendous stretches of grassland.
+Busanga Plains is the most sought-after region famous for its particularly bold lions.
 These cats frequently make forays into the camps.

 Lower Zambezi National Park is concentrated around one of Africa's most prolific waterways – the mighty Zambezi River.
-This lush environment draws ample wildlife, particularly elephants and a wide variety of plains game species.
+This lush environment draws ample wildlife, particularly elephants and various plains game species.
 The park is ideal for water-based safari activities like boat cruises and canoeing.